Edith Henderson: Career

 We set it up so the entire design plan would be a green one, that in various times of the year there would always be something in leaf color or in flower.
-The housing ... [was to be] absorbed inside the city as if it were a park ... a part of the regular life of the entire city, ... [the setting] so carefullly done that it would be pleasing to everyone and would fit in well.
+The housing ... [was to be] absorbed inside the city as if it were a park ... a part of the regular life of the entire city, ... [the setting] so carefully done that it would be pleasing to everyone and would fit in well.

 In 1939, she and Campbell were invited to develop the landscape plan for the neighboring Clark Howell Homes, another public housing project in Atlanta.
 Other prominent projects include the grounds of the Metropolitan Atlanta Rapid Transit Authority (MARTA) and the First Presbyterian Church of Atlanta.
 A Memory Garden she designed for the church takes the form of an angel with outstretched wings, when viewed from above.

 In 1940, Henderson started writing a weekly gardening column for the Atlanta Journal-Constitution that ran until the late 1970s.
 In addition to offering practical advice for gardeners, Henderson would write about her own projects as case studies.
 Henderson also occasionally wrote for Veranda and Southern Accents magazines.

 In the late 1950s, Henderson worked with the state of Georgia to develop a new authority, the Board of Landscape Architects of Georgia, that would license landscape architects who passed an examination.

 Henderson received numerous civic awards and an honorary bachelor's degree from the Rhode Island School of Design (which had absorbed the Lowthorpe School in 1945).
 In 1971, the Garden Club of America honored Henderson with the Oakleigh Thorne Medal of Excellence in Landscape Architecture.
 A member of the American Society of Landscape Architects since 1955, in 1976 she was elected its vice-president, thereby becoming the first woman to serve as an officer of the society.
 She went on to serve on the society's board and to chair its Council of Fellows.

 Towards the end of her career, Henderson published books on gardening, including The Peachtree Garden Book: A Month-by-Month Guide for Lawn & Garden Care in the Southeast (1982) and Edith Henderson's Home Landscape Companion (1993).

 Henderson was diagnosed with Alzheimer's disease in 1995 and died of complications from the disease in Atlanta on October 12, 2005.
 Her papers are held in the Kenan Research Center of the Atlanta History Center.
 The Landscape Architecture Foundation has established a scholarship in her name, the Edith H. Henderson Scholarship for students of landscape architecture.